Inspired by the White House, I, too, now have Policy Time and these other Times

 2 p.m.
 Snack Time

 Because I wake up at what some might call a debilitatingly early hour, I have already consumed lunch by 10 a.m. each day without fail.
-Once Meeting Time is over, however, my editors kindly reward me with treats–which I inevitably turn into a double reward by also yelling about my enemies inside the snack room, where there’s no one to stop me!
+Once Meetings Time is over, however, my editors kindly reward me with treats–which I invariably turn into a double-reward by also yelling about my enemies inside the snack room, where there’s no one to stop me!

 7 p.m. (give or take) Executive Time